flokoe/website/content/posts/http-caching.md

 So this is mostly a summary and reference to myself.
 If you want to dig deeper at the end I have listed all my sources I have used for this post.

+## What is HTTP Caching?

 - what i http caching (loca lcient caching aka proxy/browser caching)
+- same header for different things, can send from brwoser or any client and server

+## How Does HTTP Caching Work?

 - how does caching work?
 - how does legacy caching no cache control header work?
 - how does cache control header work?
-- settings for browser caching

-same header for different things, can send from brwoser or any client and server
+## How to Make the Best Use of HTTP Caching

 {{% plug %}}